History

 In 1991 the committee conducted a survey to ascertain members’ interest in sporting activities, and as a result three sections were set up to provide opportunities for golf, bowling and walking.
 Volunteers were found to lead each of these sections, and these have provided good comradeship and suitable modest exercise for those members taking part.
 Unfortunately, the annual golf outings fell by the wayside because of the increasing cost of green fees.
 The loss of the bowls ‘volunteer’ also resulted in the bowling section lapsing.

-On the other hand, the walking group, originally guided by the intrepid Bob Crawford and now organised by Hamish Eadie, continues to thrive, putting its best foot forward every second Tuesday on guided mystery tours along some of the West of Scotland’s most interesting and scenic walks.
-During the pandemic Hamish had been challenged to keep things going but with the lockdown easing normal walks recommenced in March 2022.
+On the other hand, the walking group, originally led by the intrepid Bob Crawford and now organised by Hamish Eadie, continues to thrive, putting its best foot forward every second Tuesday on diverse interesting routes through green areas, along waterways etc, within the city and surrounding area.

 Accommodation

 From its inception the Club had always regarded the Hillhead Sports Pavilion at Hughenden as both its natural and its spiritual home, which it remained until 2008.
 However, with a major re-development of the entire sports complex, Kelvin Probus moved to the main hall of Jordanhill Parish Church.
-With the return to face to face meetings in March 22, the Club had lost the services of Flo and Walter to do the teas, coffees and lunches.
-This triggered a search for alternative venues and the Club’s return to Hughenden.
-Albeit the Club meetings had to start one hour later at 11 am because of ongoing commitments in the Bobby Lowe Function Room.
+With the return to face to face meetings in March 2022 the Club returned to Hughenden.

 Past, Present and Future